Best Practices for Amazon Product Photography

 Is it perfect?
 Of course not.
 But it converts way better than a simple picture of the product, and it costs you nothing.

-Don’t take for granted that people know how your product is used.
-More importantly, allow your product photography to idealize to the customer how great life will look with your product.
+Don't take for granted that people know how your product is used.
+More importantly, allow your product photography to show the customer how your product fits into their life.

 Product with the Packaging